i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-23.10/installation/configuring-smart-poller/attach-a-poller-to-a-central-server.md

 :::caution Mandatory

-The following steps are mandatory to synchronize immediately the plugins with the new Poller.
-Otherwise, the Central Manager performs such a synchronization every 4 hours
+The following steps are mandatory to synchronize immediately the plugins with the new Poller and start monitoring right away.
+Otherwise, the Central Manager performs the synchronization every 4 hours

 :::